bensteinberg/msvp/README.md

 http://127.0.0.1:5000/ or, if you use the option `--visible`, whatever IP address your Pi has.
 You can change the port with `--port`.

+Use `--sensehat` to display the temperature, at `--speed` seconds per column, every `--frequency` seconds.
+A green display, to indicate arrival at setpoint, is when the temperature is less than one `--goalpost` away.

 Tuning
 ------
 Presently, there is no method for auto-tuning this system.